 The Centre for Global Health Research (CGHR) is a Kenya Medical Research Institute (KEMRI) facility located in western Kenya.
 Since it was established in 1984, the CGHR has furthered research on infectious diseases of medical importance.
 The CGHR has a rich history in cutting-edge research focused on clinical efficacy of drugs for the treatment of tropical diseases, emergence of drug and vector resistance, epidemiology, immunology, molecular biology, genetics, vector biology, and climate and human health.
 Researchers have pursued characterization of malaria vaccine candidate antigens, malaria vaccine trials, malaria in pregnancy and children, the interaction of malaria and HIV-1, schistosomiasis, intestinal helminthes, HIV/AIDS and its impact on the community, HIV interaction with other infectious diseases, tuberculosis, and reproductive health.
 The CGHR has been a central partner with Dr. Perkins at UNM since establishing the research and training partnership in Kenya 14 years ago.

-The Site-based Director is Dr. John Michael Ong’echa, Principle Research Officer.
+Dr. John Michael Ong’echa, Principle Research Officer.

 George Ayodo, Senior Lecturer, School of Health Sciences